osanmial/assetpatchtool/README.md

 ## Using AssetPatchTool

-AssetPatchTool is used by defining fields in "config.json" located in the same directiry as AssetPatchTool and then running AssetPatchTool without arguments.
-Error handling is currently very limited and crashes might not provide useful error messages.
+AssetPatchTool requires a TPK file and a "config.json" file to function.

+You can find a TPK file here https://github.com/AssetRipper/Tpk/blob/master/README.md.
+Because AssetPatchTool uses AssetsTools.NET Brotli compression is not supported.
+The TPK file should be placed in the same directorty as AssetPatchTool executable.

+Config file is used to define parameters for AssetPatchTool and is mandatory for AssetPatchTool to run. config.json file should be placed in the same directory as AssetPatchTool executable.

-Necessary fields to define are:
+Config fields are:
 1) "game_asset_path" - This should point to the data directory of the Unity game, where you can find files "levelX" and "sharedassetsX.assets".

-2) "class_package" - This needs to point to a tpk file, which is needed to deserialize Unity asset files properly.
-You can find a tpk file here https://github.com/AssetRipper/Tpk/blob/master/README.md.
-Because AssetPatchTool uses AssetsTools.NET Brotli compression is not supported.
+2) "class_package" (optional) - By default AssetPatchTool searches for a appropriate TPK file from the same directory it's in.
+If your TPK file is elsewhere you can define path to it here.

 3) "patches" - This is a list of JSON objects defining paths to directories where patches are located.
 Search for patch files is not recursive currently.